callstackincubator/react-native-fast-io/README.md

   </tr>
 </table>

 All tests were performed with local WebSocket server to minimize network variance.
-Each test was run 10 times and averaged.
+Each test was run enough times to have 10 samples, after removing outliers.

 In the future, we would like to add benchmarks for:
 - CPU usage during message processing